Its January a positive time of year, a new beginning and a time to start as we mean to go on.

 Visualise it, determine what success means, give it an end date and create a plan.

-Changing anything does not happen overnight, and there are always different steps and process involved mapped them out and create a structured plan.
+Changing anything does not happen overnight, and there are always different steps and processes involved map them out and create a structured plan.

 For more help on creating a structured plan check out: You Need A Body Transformation Plan